taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [jades](https://github.com/naist-nlp/jades) - JADES is a dataset for text simplification in Japanese, described in 'JADES: New Text Simplification Dataset in Japanese Targeted at Non-Native Speakers' (the paper will be available soon).
  * [do-not-answer-ja](https://github.com/kunishou/do-not-answer-ja) - A safety evaluation dataset "Do-Not-Answer" released by the University of Melbourne in August 2023 has been automatically translated into Japanese for use in the evaluation of Japanese LLM, and further modified to take into account Japanese culture.
  * [oasst1-89k-ja](https://github.com/kunishou/oasst1-89k-ja) - This is a dataset that translates OpenAssistant's open source data OASST1 into Japanese.
+ * [jacwir](https://github.com/hotchpotch/jacwir) - JaCWIR: Japanese Casual Web IR Small-scale and casual web title and abstract dataset for Japanese information retrieval evaluation.
+ * [japanese-technical-dict](https://github.com/laoshubaby/japanese-technical-dict) - Comparison table of commonly used katakana and original words in the science and technology industry for Japanese language learners.

 |Name|downloads/week|total downloads|stars|